JaydenHuang8/LOL_2022_pro_play_analysis/README.md

   frameborder="0"
 ></iframe>

-I created a scatter plot to look at the distribution of **damage per minute (DPM)** across each game.
+I created a histogram to look at the distribution of **damage per minute (DPM)** across each game.
 It turns out that, similar to many other datasets, it also follows a **Normal distribution**.

+**Damage Per Minute of Games by League Histogram**
+<iframe
+  src="assets/Histogram of DPM per Game (Damage Per Minute) by League.html" width="600" height="400"
+  frameborder="0"
+></iframe>

+To delve deeper, I separated the data by leagues and overlapped the **DPM** histograms of different leagues on top of each other.
+This analysis revealed that **LPL** games tend to have a higher DPM compared to other leagues.
+This could suggest that **LPL** games have more **action**, as a higher **DPM** indicates more damage is being dealt to champions, which can be a good indicator of increased action.